spineda1208/zenoo-rpc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: Feature request
-about: Suggest an idea for Zenoo RPC
+about: Suggest an idea for this project
 title: '[FEATURE] '
-labels: ['enhancement', 'needs-triage']
+labels: 'enhancement'
 assignees: ''

 ---

-## 🚀 Feature Description

-A clear and concise description of the feature you'd like to see implemented.

-## 💡 Motivation

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Why would this feature be valuable?**
-Explain how this feature would benefit users of Zenoo RPC.

-## 📝 Detailed Description

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.